Robertryan Cory: Career

 Cory started working in animation at the age of 15 after crashing a party for cartoonists, at which he shared his sketchbook "full of dirty drawings" with the other attendees.
 He interned at a nearby animation studio before being promoted to inbetweening work.
 After graduating from high school, Cory attended college where he worked simultaneously as a comics artist for a porn company, where he would animate "money shots" for a series titled Pop-up Porn (a spoof of Pop-Up Video).
 Although Cory felt that the money was "really great", he quit shortly after questioning the content matter and the direction of his career.

-Cory considered Ren & Stimpy "Adult Party Cartoon" (2003; 2006) to be one of his favorite projects to work on, given that his "only goal" when he was younger was to work on The Ren & Stimpy Show (1991-96).
+Cory considered Ren & Stimpy "Adult Party Cartoon" (2003; 2006) to be one of his favorite projects to work on, given that his "only goal" when he was younger was to work on The Ren & Stimpy Show (1991–96).
 Since it had been off the air for nearly a decade, Cory thought that such a task would be "impossible" to do.
-He called it "one of the worst experiences emotionally," though it provided him with connections to "so many talented people" which motivated him to practice harder on his work.
-Cory's second favorite experience was his time working on SpongeBob SquarePants (1999-present).
-Like Ren & Stimpy, he appreciated his coworkers and wanted to discipline himself to "earn their respect."
+He called it "one of the worst experiences emotionally", though it provided him with connections to "so many talented people" which motivated him to practice harder on his work.
+Cory's second favorite experience was his time working on SpongeBob SquarePants (1999–present).
+Like Ren & Stimpy, he appreciated his co-workers and wanted to discipline himself to "earn their respect".

-Cory's work as a character designer for the Secret Mountain Fort Awesome (2011-12) episode "Nightmare Sauce" earned him a Creative Arts Emmy Award for "Outstanding Individual in Animation" at the 64th Primetime Creative Arts Emmy Awards in 2012.
+Cory's work as a character designer for the Secret Mountain Fort Awesome (2011–12) episode "Nightmare Sauce" earned him a Creative Arts Emmy Award for "Outstanding Individual in Animation" at the 64th Primetime Creative Arts Emmy Awards in 2012.
 For the same episode, he was also nominated for an Annie Award for "Character Animation in a Television Production" at the 39th Annie Awards.
 His work was showcased in a lecture given to the California Institute of the Arts in 2014, presenting notes for designing characters.

 Reception

-Colleague and former coworker Amid Amidi of the animation entertainment blog Cartoon Brew called his approach "idiosyncratic" to his work for Spümcø, working upon his influences while spinning it off into his own style.
+Colleague and former co-worker Amid Amidi, of the animation entertainment blog Cartoon Brew, called his approach "idiosyncratic" to his work for Spümcø, working upon his influences while spinning it off into his own style.
 Gladys Rodriguez of Beautiful/Decay magazine called various sketches of his work on SpongeBob that he posted on his Flickr account "fantastic", albeit she inferred from them that the show had become more violent since she last watched it years before.